XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 Blob fields have no further structure to their contents, so they consist of exactly the amount of bytes indicated in the variable-length encoding, after the Field ID and length prefixes.

+### Hash Fields
+[Hash128]: #hash-fields
+[Hash160]: #hash-fields
+[Hash256]: #hash-fields

+The XRP Ledger has several "hash" types: Hash128, Hash160, and Hash256.
+These fields contain arbitrary binary data of the given number of bits, which may or may not represent the result of a hash operation.

+All such fields are serialized as the specific number of bits, with no length indicator, in big-endian byte order.

 ### Object Fields
 [STObject]: #object-fields

-Some fields, such as `SignerEntry` (in [SignerListSet transactions][]), and `Memo` (in `Memos` arrays) are objects.
+Some fields, such as `SignerEntry` (in [SignerListSet transactions][]), and `Memo` (in `Memos` arrays) are objects (called the "STObject" type).
 The serialization of objects is very similar to that of arrays, with one difference: **object members must be placed in canonical order** within the object field, where array fields have an explicit order already.

 The [canonical field order](#canonical-field-order) of object fields is the same as the canonical field order for all top-level fields, but the members of the object must be sorted within the object.
 After the last member, there is an "Object end" Field ID of `0xe1` with no contents.

 The following example shows the serialization format for an object (a single `Memo` object in the `Memos` array).

 ![Object field ID, followed by the Object ID and contents of each object member in canonical order, followed by the "Object end" field ID](img/serialization-object.png)

 ### UInt Fields
 [UInt8]: #uint-fields